sourcegraph/about/blogposts/liveblogs/dotgo/lightning-talks-1.md

   realising you can't use it due to the license.
 * Fabio created a tool called: WWHRD - What would Henry Rollins Do. \m/
 * https://github.com/frapposelli/wwhrd
-* For use in CI, and compares against your whitelist of licenses.
+* For use in CI, and compares against your list of allowed licenses.
 So your CI will fail before you can merge the dependency into master.